top of page

 There will also be mornings when you are rushed, nights when you order take-out, and meals when cereal counts as dinner.
 And that is also okay.

-Our role is to do our best with what we have been provided with and to do all things to His glory with faithfulness and love.
+Our role is to do our best with what we have available to us.

 The act of feeding a family well is not a daily test, but a long-term act of love.
-It will take time to raise children who understand their bodies as God's temple and the role of stewardship when caring for their health.
-However, a solid foundation can be built through grace, consistency, and prayer.
+It will take time to raise children who understand their bodies and the role of stewardship when caring for their health.
+However, a solid foundation can be built through consistency.

-The home can be a place where food and faith come together in a beautiful way.
-An environment in which children learn to appreciate carrots and cucumbers just as much as they do answered prayers.
+The home can be a place where food, love and truth come together in a beautiful way.

-Growing children in faith and strength does not mean controlling every bite or avoiding every treat.
-Rather, it is about forming a perspective on body and food that honours the God who gave all good things to us.
 Let us also remember to encourage the men in our lives to take care of their bodies with a sense of purpose and stewardship.
 Whether it’s a morning walk, a better food choice, or simply modelling calm and self-discipline, these habits leave a legacy.
-We teach our children not only from what we say, but also from what we do consistently - and men have a profound impact on how their families approach health, both physically and spiritually.
+We teach our children not only from what we say, but also from what we do consistently - and men have a profound impact on how their families approach health.

-Thank you for reading this article, make sure you stay tuned for next week's post.
+Thank you for reading this article, make sure you stay tuned for next months post.

 Comments